JamesBedont/personal-website/posts/export-a-heroku-postgres-table-to-a-csv-file.md

 ---
 title: Export a Heroku Postgres table to a csv file
 date: 08/21/2016
+description: Export a Heroku Postgres table to a csv file
 ---

 This post will be a walk through of how to export a Heroku PostgreSQL database, table, or query to a `.csv` file.
 Its worth noting that if the goal is to export Heroku's database and import it into another (like localhost) there is documentation for that in [Heroku's dev center](https://devcenter.heroku.com/articles/heroku-postgres-import-export).